-New YEar's eve at Home - decor and more!
+New Year’s eve at Home Ideas: decor and more!

-Step up your party decor game with a theme or colour combination.
-Again, i love getting the kids involved in this one because you can offload almost all of the work on them!
-And don’t worry about not being able to go to the massive party store, you can make so many great things with the stuff in your house.
+Step up your kid-friendly new years eve party decor game with a theme or colour combination.
+I love getting the kids involved in this one because you can offload almost all of the work on them!
+And don’t worry about having to go to the massive party store, you can make so many great things with the stuff in your house.
 These are some of my favourites from Pinterest, and you can find them all linked here.
 Highly recommend the New Year’s Tree!

 plan your new years eve at home menu

 Whether you’re supporting a local restaurant with take-out or whipping up meals at home, plan something special for New Year’s Eve.
 Let the kids help plan and prep this one, too.
 My kids think finger foods and charcuterie board nibbles are super fancy.
 Add in a sparkling non-alcoholic punch like this one and you’ll be dining like high society!